ckpdr/cookpad-hiring-primer-security/PROCESS.md

 To submit the exercise:

 - Pull requests should be created from your fork to the original Cookpad repository.
-We will only consider commits that were created during the 2 hour window - or agreed upon window -- so **don't forget to push your final commit** within the time window.
-If you prefer to create the pull request to the repo immediately, before beginning work on the solution, that is also fine.
+If you prefer to create pull requests to the repo immediately, before beginning work on the solution, that is also fine.
+Just make sure to let us know when you're finished.

 ## Follow up

-We'll confirm that we have received your Pull Request and then the team will review your submission.
+We'll confirm that we have received your Pull Request(s) and then the team will review your submission.
 We'll try to be in touch within 3 working days of your submission to let you know the outcome and to discuss any possible next steps.